Ali-Nategh/Ali-Nategh/README.md

 <a href=#><img src="contributions.svg"></a>

 #
-#### I'm a second year student in computer science, have experience in BackEnd, and have worked a bit with FrontEnd (The languages and technologies I used are in the bottom of this page).
+#### I'm a second year student in computer science, have experience in BackEnd, and have worked a bit with FrontEnd (The languages and technologies I used are at the bottom of this paragraph).
 I am proficient in English and eager to learn more and improve my skills.
-Looking forward to gaining more experience and working with companies.
+Looking forward to gaining more experience and working with other companies.
 #

 **Languages And Technologies:**